superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     docs_processed += text_splitter.split_documents([doc])
 ```

 We use [Fastembed](https://qdrant.github.io/fastembed) to make the encoding process of these document chunks lighter and simpler.
-FastEmbed is a lightweight, fast, Python library built for embedding generation, and natively supports creating embeddings that are compatible and efficient for use with Qdrant.
+FastEmbed is a lightweight, quick Python library built for embedding generation, and natively supports creating embeddings that are compatible and efficient for use with Qdrant.

 ```python
 ## Declaring the intended Embedding Model with Fastembed